0xhebi/BND-Recruitment-2021-CTF-Web-Security/System-Dashboard/Writeup.md

 <h4><i>Intro/Thought process</i></h4>

-<p>This challenge had web app and docker image file that we can setup in our local environment.
-The app itself has "built-in" commands that we can send to the server and get response back about files, directories, etc.
+<p>This challenge had a web app and docker image file that we can set up in our local environment.
+The app itself has shell commands that user can execute on the server and get responses back about files, directories, etc.
 The commands were:
 <ul>
  <li>ip a</li>